Monaim-knight/ecommerce-analytics-project/DEPLOYMENT_GUIDE.md

 - Inventory analysis
 - Pricing analysis
 - Category performance tracking
-- Size analysis
 - Automated alerts and recommendations
-- Data export capabilities

 This dashboard showcases skills relevant to Product Manager roles:
 - Data-driven decision making
 - Real-time monitoring
 - Stakeholder communication
 - Growth optimization
 - E-commerce analytics

+### Alternative Dashboard
+If you prefer the full-featured version, you can also deploy `dashboard/main_dashboard.py`, but the simple version is more reliable for deployment.